MichaelVrana/sle22-signatr-artifact/README.md

 In this write up, we will run it on a small subset of the original packages (cf. `data/packages.txt`).
 The reason is that the size of the data require is fairly large.
 For example, just the value database is over 287GB and its generation take over half a day (on a 72 core Intel Xeon 6140 2.30GHz server).
 Also one would have to download and install all the packages and their dependencies which again takes space and time.
-If you are however insterested and have the computational resource, we will be happy to share the data, please contact the AEC chair.
+If you are however interested and have the computational resource, we will be happy to share the data, please contact the AEC chair.

 ---